annarailton/learning-codeql/README.md

 There will be a JavaScript bias, certainly to begin with.

+## Setup

+Include the submodules, either by `git clone --recursive` or by `git submodule update --init --remote` after clone.

+ Use `git submodule update --remote` regularly to keep the submodules up to date.

 ## Current plan of attack

 - [ ] [QL tutorials](https://codeql.github.com/docs/writing-codeql-queries/ql-tutorials/)